 - Limited international roaming capability via a virtual private network.

-DMCC will be offered as a Defense Working Capital Fund (DWCF) service beginning Jan.
-1, 2014.
+DMCC will be offered as a Defense Working Capital Fund (DWCF) service by the end of fiscal year 2014.
 Like many of DISA’s enterprise service offerings, DMCC is designed to achieve economies of scale; the per user costs will decrease as the number of subscribers increase.